48th Annual Conference - Speaker Bios

 Katherine (Katie) R. Flores – Forvis-Mazars, LLP

-Richard E. Boer Jr. – Forvis-Mazars, LLP
+Megan Riekhof – Forvis-Mazars, LLP

 Caran Curry – Arkansas Municipal League